Analysis: 5 things to watch in the S.C. primary: A must-win for Biden

 Who gets a Super Tuesday launch?

-The launch from the Palmetto State could make or break numerous candidates who are struggling to reach escape velocity, and it will help determine whether any Democrat is strong enough to stop Sanders, who leads in the two most delegate-rich states up for grabs that day: California and Texas.
+The launch from South Carolina could make or break numerous candidates who are struggling to reach escape velocity, and it will help determine whether any Democrat is strong enough to stop Sanders, who leads in the two most delegate-rich states up for grabs that day: California and Texas.

-The March 3 contest spans fourteen states — including Alabama, Arkansas, Colorado, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Utah, Vermont and Virginia — along with the territory of American Samoa.
+The other 12 states holding contests on March 3 are Alabama, Arkansas, Colorado, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Utah, Vermont and Virginia, along with the territory of American Samoa.
 In addition, Democrats living abroad begin voting that day and through March 10.
-For now, all the candidates say they intend to compete in them.
+For now, all the candidates say they intend to compete in those contests.

 Does Mike Bloomberg have a clear lane?

 The former mayor of New York City’s prospects of success hinge on Biden failing.
-He’s skipping the early states and using his multi-billion-dollar fortune to blitz the airwaves and campaign in Super Tuesday states.
+He’s skipped the early states and used his multibillion-dollar fortune to blitz the airwaves and campaign in Super Tuesday states.
 The strategy could work if the former vice president flames out and allows Bloomberg to emerge as the choice for Democrats who want a middle-of-the-road nominee.

 Bloomberg surged in polls as Biden faltered in the early states, but he has stalled out or dipped since taking a pummeling on his inaugural presidential debate showing last week in Las Vegas.

 Biden’s performance in South Carolina will help shape Bloomberg’s prospects in states like North Carolina and Texas, where the billionaire entrepreneur has poured immense resources.
-Voter perceptions in those states will be shaped by the Palmetto State outcome, which could either make Biden look more like the juggernaut he once was, or make Bloomberg look like a better option.
+Voter perceptions in those states will be shaped by the outcome in South Carolina, which could either make Biden look more like the juggernaut he once was, or make Bloomberg look like a better option.

 What to expect from South Carolina primary and Super TuesdayFeb.
 28, 202001:58